DCNS, ST Engineering

-The frigates replace the six Sea Wolf Class missile gunboats that entered service in 1972 and are approaching the end of operational life.
+The frigates replaced the six Sea Wolf Class missile gunboats that entered service in 1972 and are approaching the end of operational life.

-A high level of automation and closely integrated combat and ship management systems have been selected to allow the frigate to be operated with a crew of just 70.
-The overall length is 114.8m with a beam of 16.3m and draught of 6.0m.
+A high level of automation and closely integrated combat and ship management systems have been selected to enable the frigate to be operated with a crew of just 70.
+The overall length is 114.8m with a beam of 16.3m and a draught of 6m.
 The full load displacement is 3,200t.

 Command and control